Beatrix Potter (1866–1943)

 Potter the Scientific Illustrator

-We know that Potter was a capable and enthusiastic mycologist—she consulted John Stevenson’s Mycologia Scotia (1879) as well as Oscar Brefeld’s extensive works—though she, in jest, stated he was ‘unreliable and like Dacrymyces’…a jelly fungus that changes shape!
+We know that Potter was a capable and enthusiastic mycologist—she consulted John Stevenson’s Mycologia Scotia (1879) as well as Oscar Brefeld’s extensive works—though she, in jest, stated the latter was ‘unreliable and like Dacrymyces’…a jelly fungus that changes shape!
 She studied different fungi and posited theories about the germination of spores; by 1896, a year before she submitted her paper to the Society, she was successfully growing spores of various fungal species on glass plates and tracking them under the microscope.

 Potter’s strengths lay in her meticulous observation and artistic prowess.
 There is no doubt that she was a consummate illustrator who closely observed and faithfully recorded what she saw.
 Her correspondent, the mycologist Charles McIntosh—who supplied fungal specimens to Potter, and guided her painting—recognised her wonderful draughtsmanship.
 Having known McIntosh since the age of four (he had also been at one time the family postman), he encouraged her and helped with identifying species; eventually she would go on to produce over 350 illustrations of fungi.

 Her uncle, Sir Henry Roscoe, introduced her to someone who would go on to become another Potter supporter: George Massee, successor to Mordecai Cubitt Cooke as Keeper of Lower Cryptogams at the Royal Botanic Gardens in Kew.
 In fact, it was Massee who read her paper at the Linnean Society.
-According to Potter expert Roy Watling, Massee recognised in Potter “a draughtsperson when he saw one” and that he:
+According to Potter expert Professor Roy Watling, Massee recognised in Potter “a draughtsperson when he saw one” and that he:

 realised that Beatrix Potter was a wonderful illustrator.
 She illustrated the fungi precisely, not something that she would have copied out of a book.
 She illustrated what she saw in nature.